azure-architect/serendipity/EXAMPLES.md

 ### Configuration Files

-wow this ai is a mess. new commit needed.
+wow this ai is a mess. new commit needed. update.

 **config.yaml**
 ```yaml